acenet-arc/vm-management/README.md

 #  Overview
-Ansible playbooks to management VMs.
+Ansible playbooks to manage VMs.

 These playbooks have been developed only testing Ubuntu based VMs.
 Modifications are likely required for VMs using other operating systems.

 As a first step, the playbook [playbooks/update_apt_packages.yml](./playbooks/update_apt_packages.yml) can be used to update apt-based VMs and reboot if required.

+The main playbook used in this repository is [`manage_sites.yml`](playbooks/manage_sites.yml).
+This playbook can be used to create, configure, update, and backup WordPress and Omeka sites on one or more hosts.
+These sites are run inside docker containers and have separate databases running in their own separate docker containers.

 # Setup
 ## Ansible Controller setup
 On the machine that you will be running these plays to manage VMs, you must:
 - have Ansible installed (see: [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) )
 - install Ansible requirements.<br/>
-This is needed primarily for the [setup-dockerhost.yml](./playbooks/setup-dockerhost.yml) playbook, most other playbooks have no requirements.
+These requirements are needed primarily for the manage_sites.yml](./playbooks/manage_sites.yml) playbook, other playbooks have no requirements.
 For example, it is not requred for [playbooks/update_apt_packages.yml](./playbooks/update_apt_packages.yml).

   `$ ansible-galaxy install -r requirements.yml`